amangup/coding-bootcamp/README.md

 ### Next Steps

-In this lecture, I describe what a professional programmer does, what choices do you have for a programming job, and how you can switch or improve your programming career even if you don't have a CS degree or professional programming experience.
+In this lecture, I describe what a professional programmer does, what choices do you have for a programming job, and how you can switch to or improve your programming career even if you don't have a CS degree or professional programming experience.

 # Installing Python on your computer